 How Serious Is It?

 The femoral nerve provides sensation to the thigh.
 If you have sustained damage to this nerve, you may experience numbness or tingling in your leg.
-If the damage is severe, you may lose feeling in the affected area.
+You may lose feeling in the affected area if the damage is severe.
 This can make it difficult to walk or stand and lead to falls and further injuries.

-If you have nerve damage, it is essential to see a doctor as soon as possible.
+If you have nerve damage, you must see a doctor as soon as possible.
 The doctor will be able to tell you how bad the damage is and what they can do to fix it.
 Sometimes surgery is needed.
 Other treatments like physical therapy can help with recovery.
 Most people who have femoral nerve damage get better over time.

 How Do You Release a Pinched Femoral Nerve?